JamesParrott/sDNA_GH/README.md

  -only require one project specific `.toml` file to be set to a `config` Input between all of them.
  -can save automatically created advanced config strings (the `advanced` option) to `.toml` files by sharing them with a config component, and thence saved to file.
  -only once read the installation wide `config.toml` file user options file, when the first sDNA_GH component is placed (synchronised or desynchronised).
+ -in one `.gh` file are affected by the global options set by other synchronised sDNA_GH components in previous `.gh` files opened in the same Rhino session.

 The following Inputs and Outputs are never shared when not connected in Grasshopper: `OK`, `go`, `Geom`, `Data`, `file`, `input`, `output`, `gdm`.